stehal/mtbocal/docs/icalendar.md

 A GEO tag makes it possible to show race location on a map.

 ###### Custom URL
-A custom endpoint makes it possible to automatically schedule synchronisation of fixtures to another calendar.
+Without a custom url, exporting MTBO fixtures is a manual activity.
+A custom url makes it possible to automatically schedule synchronisation of fixtures to another calendar, reducing both work and risk that the information is out of date.